hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 they are spacelike separated.
 Note that $\prec$ captures the *possibility* of causal influence, rather than actual causal influence.
-In principle, I can send a message to (causally influence) my neighbour's dog, but I choose not to.
+In principle, I can write letters to (causally influence) my neighbour's dog, but I choose not to.

 #### Presentism defined